bandasitha/freebikefinder/README.md

 The front-end may be run with `npm start` from the `./app` directory.

 The test suite may be run with `npm run <filename>` from the `./routes` directory.
 The test files end in `.test.js`.

+## For Grading

+The indexes set up for uniqueness and performance are displayed in the images at the root of the project directory labeled:

+- companies_index.png (performance)
+- helmets_index.png (uniqueness)

+The aggregation pipeline may be accessed through `aggregation.js` in the root of the project directory.
+Text search is part of aggregation.